Introduction

 Quick Check: Understandability

-Answer guidance: Ideal result: You recognize that names should communicate intent and that consistency reduces cognitive load.
-If names in your codebase are vague, consider a naming pass.
+Answer guidance: Ideal result: Names should communicate intent and ensure consistency to reduce cognitive load.
+If your code uses vague names, consider a naming pass.

 Section 3: Technical Debt Indicators

-Technical debt is deferred work that makes future changes harder.
-Indicators include TODO/FIXME/HACK comments, duplicated logic, magic numbers and strings, and broad lint suppressions.
-Left unchecked, they compound.
+Technical debt is deferred work that complicates future changes, marked by TODO/FIXME/HACK comments, duplicated logic, magic numbers/strings, and broad lint suppressions.
+If unchecked, it worsens.

 Understanding Technical Debt Indicators

-TODO/FIXME/HACK: A few tracked items are acceptable.
-Dozens of untracked comments mean nobody owns the cleanup.
+TODO/FIXME/HACK: A few items are acceptable, but dozens of untracked comments lack ownership and deadlines.
 Each should link to an issue or have an owner and target date.
-HACK without explanation is a time bomb.
+HACK without explanation is risky.

-Duplication: Copy-pasted blocks create multiple places to fix when behavior changes.
-Extract shared logic into named functions or modules.
-The DRY principle (Don’t Repeat Yourself) applies especially to business rules: they should have one source of truth.
+Duplication: Copy-pasted blocks increase maintenance; extract shared logic into functions or modules.
+The DRY principle states business rules should have one source of truth.

-Magic numbers and strings: 86400 in code could mean seconds per day or something else. "active" could be a status or a filter.
-Named constants (SECONDS_PER_DAY, OrderStatus.ACTIVE) make intent explicit and changes safe.
+Magic numbers and strings: 86400 in code could signify seconds per day or something else. "active" might be a status or filter.
+Named constants (SECONDS_PER_DAY, OrderStatus.ACTIVE) clarify intent and make changes safer.

-Lint suppressions: eslint-disable for a whole file hides new violations.
-Targeted suppressions with a comment explaining why are acceptable.
-Untracked suppressions accumulate and undermine the value of linting.
+Lint suppressions: Using eslint-disable for an entire file hides new violations, but targeted suppressions with explanations are acceptable.
+Untracked suppressions accumulate and weaken linting.

 Why Tracking Debt Helps

-Tracking debt keeps it from growing invisibly.
-Duplication spreads bugs: fix one copy, miss another.
-Magic values cause subtle bugs when someone changes a “constant” in one place but not another.
-Suppressions train the team to ignore lint output.
+Tracking debt prevents hidden growth.
+Duplication spreads bugs: fix one, miss others.
+Magic values cause bugs when constants change inconsistently.
+Suppressions teach the team to ignore lint.

 Trade-offs for Technical Debt

-Some TODO comments are acceptable (e.g., “TODO: add retry when backend supports it”).
-The problem is volume and neglect.
-A policy of “no new TODO without an issue” prevents accumulation.
+Some TODO comments are acceptable, like “TODO: add retry when backend supports it”, but volume and neglect are problems.
+Enforcing “no new TODO without an issue” prevents buildup.

 Quick Check: Technical Debt